nurbaeth/guess-the-number/README.md

 # Guess The Number

 ## Description
-A simple command-line game where the player tries to guess a randomly generated number between 1 and 100.
+A simple command-line game where the player tries to guess a randomly generated number between 1 and 100 randomly.

 ## How It Works
 - The game generates a number using a simple pseudo-random function.